Selecting any of the following names will link you to their brief biography and contact details.

 University of Queensland

 Jan received his degree in metallurgical engineering at Delft Technological University, The Netherlands, in 1987.
 Having joined AngloAmerican in an R&D role, he was part of technology development initiatives in most commodities, and in technology areas covering minerals processing,hydrometallurgy, and various blue-sky initiatives.
-He was part of a technology development team to implement dry milling in the mining industry at Foskor,Phalaborwa, following which he rejoined AngloAmerican, to focus on comminution and flotation R&D. Having specialized in breakthrough technology research over the years, he now is Head of Technology at AngloResearch, in which function he leads various key R&D initiatives, including the areas of nickel laterite, gold and chalcopyrite processing.
+He was part of a technology development team to implement dry milling in the mining industry at Foskor,Phalaborwa, following which he rejoined AngloAmerican, to focus on comminution and flotation R&D. Having specialized in breakthrough technology research over the years, he was Head of Technology at AngloResearch, in which function he led various key R&D initiatives, including the areas of nickel laterite, gold and chalcopyrite processing.